Do Go On - 126 - Virginia Hall: The Limping Lady

 Yeah.

-The dirt is like a literal dirt,
+The Dirt is like a literal dirt

 because he's digging trenches.

-Dirty digger.
+Dirty Digger.

-He was one like just buddy, he didn't ever shout.
+He was one that just buddy,

-No matter how much his buddy,
+No matter how much

-He said, no, I'm focusing all my energy on one thing.
+his bloody army mates, his battalion, his battalion, his battalion demanded of him, he said, no, I'm focusing all my energy on one thing.

-I'm going to cut you off.
+I'm going to cut you off there.

 He was right near a pile of chops.